 True dog lovers know that their dogs will stick with them no matter what.
 However, some human celebrations are not only uncomfortable for your dog but could even be terrifying.
 Think of fireworks on the Fourth of July or New Year’s Day.
 Most dogs are afraid of fireworks.
 On those occasions, most dogs will cower nervously, shake uncontrollably, or even run away.

 Even when you think all is quiet, a dog’s ears are so sensitive that they can pick up the soft footfall of a mouse 30 feet away.
 Imagine what it must be like when fireworks are exploding all around them.

 Use these seven dog fireworks fear remedies to help your dog survive those noisy nights.

 Bring your dog inside

 Before the fireworks begin, bring your dog inside and away from all the noise and activity.
 Place them in a room far away from the excitement.
-Turn on a radio or television so that they can pick up other more subtle sounds that will distract them from all the noise that is going on outside.
+Turn on a radio or television to pick up other more subtle sounds that will distract them from all the noise that is going on outside.